-According to the National Bureau of Statistics of China, the nominal gross domestic product ("GDP") of the PRC in the full year of 2013 was RMB56,884.5 billion, an increase of 9.5% over last year.
-The PRC was the third largest economy in the world, ranked after the European Union and the United States, in terms of nominal GDP measured by the International Monetary Fund ("IMF") in 2012.
+According to the National Bureau of Statistics of China, the nominal gross domestic product ("GDP") of the PRC in the second quarter of 2014 was RMB26,904 billion, an increase of 7.40% over the same period in last year.
+The PRC was the third largest economy in the world, ranked after the European Union and the United States, in terms of nominal GDP estimated by the International Monetary Fund ("IMF") in 2014.
 Despite the global financial crisis in late 2008, the Chinese economy continued to be supported by the Chinese government through spending in infrastructure and real estates.

 Throughout 2009, the global economic downturn reduced foreign demand for Chinese exports for the first time in many years.
 The government vowed to continue reforming the economy and emphasized the need to increase domestic consumption in order to make the PRC less dependent on foreign exports.
-The PRC's economy rebounded quickly in 2010, outperforming all other major economies with robust GDP growth and the economy remained in strong growth in 2011 and 2012.
+The PRC's economy rebounded quickly in 2010, outperforming all other major economies with robust GDP growth and the economy remained in strong growth in 2011, 2012 and 2013.